- 6 medium or 3 large beets

 - 1 tablespoon finely chopped sweet onion, finely chopped

 - Dash of salt and freshly ground pepper

 - Cut off all but 1 to 2 inches of the beet stems and leave the root on the bottom.
 This helps retain the flavor and minimizes the amount of color that bleeds out during cooking.

 - Plunge beets into cold water to cool.
 Rub the skins off with your hands — it may work best to do this under running water.
 Wearing clean, kitchen gloves will prevent your hands from becoming stained.
-I like to keep some of the inexpensive disposable, plastic gloves on hand for tasks such as this.
-Cut beets into chunks.

 - Toast the walnuts in a dry skillet at medium heat for 3 - 5 minutes, stirring frequently.
 Remove them immediately when they become fragrant and just begin to darken.